 1.7 It is recommended that a repeat course of ECT should be considered under the circumstances indicated in 1.1 only for individuals who have catatonia or mania and who have previously responded well to ECT.
 In patients who are experiencing an acute episode but have not previously responded, a repeat trial of ECT should be undertaken only after all other options have been considered and following discussion of the risks and benefits with the individual and/or where appropriate their carer/advocate.

-1.8 This recommendation has been updated and replaced by NICE clinical guideline 90.
+1.8 This recommendation has been updated and replaced by the NICE guideline on depression in adults.